-Complainant takes issue with the subject judge's ruling denying complainant a mental health evaluation in an underlying criminal matter.
-This claim is not cognizable as misconduct because it is "directly related to the merits of a decision or procedural ruling."
+Specifically, complainant alleges the subject judge has been unnecessarily harsh and ignored her pleas for appointment of counsel, fee waivers, and extensions of time.
+She adds the subject judge has erroneously or improperly denied her requests to seal and stay the case and granted defendants' requests for extensions of time.
+These claims are not cognizable as misconduct because they are "directly related to the merits of a decision or procedural ruling."
 JCD Rule 11(c)(1)(B).
 As explained in the Breyer Report, this exclusion of matters related to the merits of underlying cases protects the independence of the judges deciding those cases.
 See Breyer Report, App.
 E., ¶ 2.

-Complainant also contends that the subject judge is conspiring with both defense counsel and the prosecution; "forcing" the underlying criminal trial to prevent complainant from testifying in an ongoing civil case; assisting the government with its case against complainant; and preventing defense counsel from doing anything.
-While allegations of improper motive and conspiracy can state valid claims for misconduct even when related to a judge's ruling, seeCommentary to JCD Rule 3, these claims fail because they are completely unsupported.
+Complainant also contends the subject judge treats her in a "malicious, egregious and hostile manner[]," and is prejudiced against her because of her race, disabilities, and pro se status.
+She alleges the judge, opposing counsel and others were conspiring against her.
+She contends that the judge has waited to rule on all of her motions at once to confuse her and that her failure to be served in the case was not an oversight, but a "deceitful strategy."
+Complainant asserts that she is being retaliated against for asking the judge to recuse.
+While allegations of hostility, bias, and conspiracy can state valid claims for misconduct even when the allegations relate to a judge's ruling, see Commentary to JCD Rule 3, these claims fail because they are completely unsupported.

 The Rules require complainants to support their allegations with "sufficient evidence to raise an inference that misconduct has occurred."
 See JCD Rule 11(c)(1)(D).